 This function is off as standard t=0.
 By switching this function on t=1 the processor goes into sleep mode immediately after the line connection, and after 3 secs.
 The Brave initialises.
 The line connection after the power supply connection is then delayed - state switching on/restarting of the switchboard.
-If this function is not working and the telephone switchboard still identifies a line fault, then there is no other option but to use an internal power supply, by switching over DIP switch 3 and 4 to "on".
+If this function is not working and the telephone switchboard still identifies a line fault, then there is no other option but to use an internal power supply, by switching over DIP switch 3 and 4 to "on" - this is only possible with version (C).
 This measure has the same use as the Best Box for older type of communicators.